Skip to content

 Cognitive ability tests

-Cognitive ability tests assess a candidate’s analytical, critical thinking, and logical reasoning skills – the mental tools for the job.
+According to Harver, at least 80% of the Fortune 500 companies globally use cognitive and IQ tests during the hiring process.
+Cognitive ability tests assess a candidate’s analytical, critical thinking, and logical reasoning skills—the mental tools for the job.

 cognitive abilities that matter